Secret WWII project sent Oklahoma drillers to British oilfield, adding one million barrels of oil production by 1944.

 The American oilmen joined project managers Eugene Rosser and Don Walker at billets prepared in an Anglican monastery at historic Kelham Hall, near Eakring.
 The sudden influx of Americans from Oklahoma was rumored to be for making a movie, probably a western.
-It was said that John Wayne would arrive soon.
+It was said that John Wayne would soon arrive.

 Within a month, sufficient equipment had arrived to enable spudding the first well.
 Two others quickly followed.
 Four crews worked 12-hour tours with “National 50” rigs equipped with 87-foot jackknife masts.

 Using innovative methods, the Americans drilled an average of one well per week in Dukes Wood, while the British took at least five weeks per well.
-The British crews made it a practice to change bits at 30-foot intervals.
+The British crews had made it a practice to change bits at 30-foot intervals.
 The Americans kept using the same bit as long as it was “making hole.”

 By August, the Yanks of Sherwood Forest had completed 36 new wells, despite the challenges of wartime rationing of fuel, food, and other shortages.

 By January of 1944, the American oilmen were credited with 94 completions and 76 producing oil wells.
 But not without cost.
-While working Rig No. 148, derrickman Herman Douthit was killed when he fell from a drilling mast.
+While working Rig No. 148, derrickhand Herman Douthit was killed when he fell from a drilling mast.

 Without fanfare, the roughnecks returned to the United States and the families they had left a year before.
 Their mission and success remained secret until November 1944, when the Chicago Daily Tribune ran a story, “England’s Oil Boom,” on a back page.
 Few took notice at the time.